 Exhibits entered under an incorrect class number or containing an incorrect number of stems will be dropped one ribbon placing.
 In classes 23, 45 & 46, do not duplicate entries from the already listed classes or entry will be dropped one ribbon placing.
-For example, 4-H'ers with two cultivars or varieties of marigolds can only enter the marigold class and cannot enter the other cultivar or variety in any other class.
+For example, 4-H members with two cultivars or varieties of marigolds can only enter the marigold class and cannot enter the other cultivar or variety in any other class.

-Cut flowers: All 3 or 5 stems of cut flowers should be the same cultivar and color, do not mix cultivars and colors.
+Cut flowers: All three or five stems of cut flowers should be the same cultivar and color, do not mix cultivars and colors.
 Foliage will be considered when exhibit is judged.
 A perennial is defined as a plant of which the crown overwinters.
 An annual is a plant that grows from seed each season, whether self-seeded or planted by the gardener.
 A biennial is a plant that germinates, grows and overwinters as a crown, blooms the following year and dies.
 Use clear glass containers that won't tip over and of adequate size to display blooms.
+Any exhibit not in a clear glass container will be lowered one ribbon placing.
 NO SCREW ON LIDS OR SCREW ON RINGS AND FLATS MAY BE USED.
 To hold flowers in place it is suggested to use tin foil or a type of plastic wrap with holes poked into it or frog lids.
 Use paper punch on entry card and then attach entry card to jar with string or rubber band.
 Each exhibit must also be labeled with name.
 This labeling should be separate from the entry card.

-Cut Flower Annuals and Biennials - 5 stems of a single variety (cultivar) unless otherwise noted in parenthesis.
+Cut Flower Annuals and Biennials - Five stems of a single variety (cultivar) unless otherwise noted in parenthesis.